(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 So, while you can make money by flipping a house, you can also lose big if you overlook something or miscalculate the time and money involved.

-How you will finance it.
-You need to secure financing (or have the cash) to purchase the property and to do all of the rehab work too.
+You need to secure financing (or have the cash) to purchase the property and do all of the rehab work too.

 - How much are homes selling for in the area?